 Whether with or without vanilla, fine chocolate lovers ought to pay more attention to what they specifically like of a chocolate brand.
 Moreover, choosing a chocolate brand using natural vanilla means sustaining the preservation of a species appreciated for millennials and intermingled with the origins of chocolate.

-What did you know about vanilla and the plausible role of vanilla in chocolate?
+What do you know about vanilla and its plausible role in chocolate?